 - The portable software may create a VM and run in it – especially if it needs to use Registry; the VM is removed as soon as the portable software is closed

 You need not install it.
-So it helps you save some time while at the same time, allowing you to use a computer without leaving software fingerprints in registry or elsewhere.
+So it helps you save some time while at the same time, allowing you to use a computer without leaving software fingerprints in the registry or elsewhere.

-While most portable software leave no traces, you might want to check the folder (or any place) where you copied the software to see if it created any INF or XML file when you started it.
-Some portable software create these files in the same folders where they were present – to save software configuration or something else.
+While most portable software leaves no traces, you might want to check the folder (or any place) where you copied the software to see if it created any INF or XML file when you started it.
+Some portable software creates these files in the same folders where they were present – to save software configuration or something else.
 It is always better to check the folder where the portable software was present before you removed it.
 If you find any related INF or XML, just delete it if you wish to keep it a secret.

 If you are someone – like a technician – who has to run some software on different machines, portable versions are better as you will save on time.
-In case of censors, blocked sites, and war reporting etc., portable software give you the protection you need.
+In case of censors, blocked sites, and war reporting etc., portable software gives you the protection you need.

 You might want to take a look at some of these Free Portable Windows Software.